The Duplex Drive Tanks of Omaha Beach (a) Limited Means and Makeshift Solutions

 Captain Sanders’ orders were soon given unambiguous endorsement.
 At 9:50 Am, Admiral Bryant, commanding the bombardment group, exhorted all the ships in his group: “Get on them, men!
 Get on them!
 They are raising hell with the men on the beach, and we can’t have any more of that!
 We must stop it!”

 And it worked.
 In light of the recent Army loss to Navy in their annual football game, I am not inclined to say much nice about my nautical compatriots.
 Nevertheless, justice demands I make this one concession: The Navy may well have saved the day at Omaha Beach.
 Certainly, Generals Bradley (commanding the First US Army) and Gerow (commanding the VII Corps and the Army troops landing at Omaha Beach) thought so.
-As did several thousand men ashore[2].
-With the destroyers finally able to spot and engage specific German emplacements at absurdly close ranges, enemy defensive fires rapidly lessened and the troops ashore were able to more faster progress off the beach.[3]
+As did several thousand men ashore.
+[2] With the destroyers finally able to spot and engage specific German emplacements at absurdly close ranges, enemy defensive fires rapidly lessened and the troops ashore were able to make faster progress off the beach.
+[3]

 Despite the gallant, and arguably decisive, actions of DESRON 18, it was only able to contribute a small fraction of its firepower to the fight.
 According to Morrison, “Commander W. J. Marshall in Satterlee reported that, owing to want of information, only about 20 per cent of the destroyers’ fire support capabilities were were used.”

 I won’t attempt here to relate the fire missions these destroyers executed during this phase of the landings.
 Those have been told many times before, and such details are not the focus of this article.
 Our focus here is on the visual record of these events.
-But I’ll close this section with an excerpt of a letter from Colonel Mason (chief of staff for the 1st Infantry Division) to Rear Admiral Hall (commander of the Navy forces off Omaha Beach: “I am now firmly convinced that our supporting naval fire got us in; that without that gunfire we positively could not have crossed those beaches.”
+But I’ll close this section with an excerpt of a letter from Colonel Mason (chief of staff for the 1st Infantry Division) to Rear Admiral Hall (commander of the Navy forces off Omaha Beach): “I am now firmly convinced that our supporting naval fire got us in; that without that gunfire we positively could not have crossed those beaches.”

-(For those interested in a summary of this action, I suggest “Destroyers at Normandy, Naval Gunfire Support at Omaha Beach”, by William B. Kirkland Jr., or Morison’s History of United States Naval Operations in World War II, Volume XI, The Invasion of France and Germany.)
+(For those interested in a summary of this action, I suggest Destroyers at Normandy, Naval Gunfire Support at Omaha Beach, by William B. Kirkland Jr., or Morison’s History of United States Naval Operations in World War II, Volume XI, The Invasion of France and Germany.)

 Visual Evidence

-Until I stumbled on this film, the only images of these destroyers in action close inshore at Omaha Beach that I had seen were still images.
+Until I stumbled on this film, the only images that I had seen of these destroyers in action close inshore at Omaha Beach were still images.
 The most well-known were drawings, The Battle for Fox Green Beach and Target of Opportunity, both by Dwight Shepler, a combat artist aboard the Emmons that day.
 And I can only recall a single still photo (Figure 3 below).
 But motion picture film of the destroyers in action?
 Not so much.

 Figure 3.
 A destroyer off Dog White beach sector.
 This photo has been associated with the fire mission conducted by the USS Harding to demolish the bell tower of the church in Vierville in the belief the Germans were using it as an observation post.
 The request supposedly had been passed from an Army colonel to the captain of LCT 538 who passed it on to the Harding.
 After approval from higher, at 2:13 PM the Harding expended 40 rounds, destroying the tower and causing friendly casualties.
 The area was already in the hands of the Rangers and no Germans were in the tower.
 This is an excellent example of how confusing combat can be, and especially when using naval gunfire to support troops ashore.
 A similar incident occurred at the opposite end of Omaha Beach when naval shelling of Colleville, which was already occupied by Company C, 16th RCT.
 Numerous friendly casualties resulted.